Atsutakemura/SimpleWars/README.md

 Auto-Detection of Enemies in Unit Detection Range.
 Auto-Detection is skipped when Attack Command is active.

 # Solid Particle Management
 Create multiple Solid Particle Systems.
 Each consisting multiple Solid Particle Groups to set Custom Projectiles and Behaviours.
+The Projectiles  are buffered by Groups to prevent performance loss in large battles.

 # Battle Systems
 Damage and Health Systems, Aiming, Attacking, Death Behavior